ntap-johanneswagner/tridenttraining2025/readme.md

 ```

 After this, we can tell Helm to install the operator.
+It's not unusual that customers don't allow to access public repositorys and have their own image registry.
+While we can access public registries in LoD, we have to fight with the Docker image pull rate limitation.
+Due to this, we are also working with a private registry, the necessary images are already cached there and the secret to access it is also created.
+The default command to install trident without any customization like private registry is looking like this:
 ```console
 helm install <name> netapp-trident/trident-operator --version 100.2506.2 --create-namespace --namespace <trident-namespace>
 ```